Frosferes2/SkyRig/README.md

 level of experience with Blender, and so the intricacies of armature objects such as bone parenting and rigify usage will not be discussed beyond what specific information relates to the scripts.

+I am considering integrating these scripts into an interactive UI element to improve user friendliness, but I am unsure if SkyRig will have enough users to justify the time investment.
+If this is something you would be interested in, please let me know.
+Feedback on SkyRig is very much appreciated.

+   Background

 Skyrim's skeleton nodes are point-like, and thus preserve no information about bone tails and their connections.
 Additionally, the bone axis orientations are not consistent with Blender's standards.
 Because exported animations are very sensitive to deviations in bone orientations, it is not feasible to simply export animation data from a standard Blender